DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/Documents/AD9744 Ersatz Eval Board Rev. A User Guide.md

   - Place and solder all through-hole components (pin headers, termianal block, test points, SMA connectors)
   - Attach standoffs or mounting hardware (optional)

+# Interfaces

+## J1

+J1 is the digital input to the DAC.
+The CLK pin is the default clock input.
+The 3.3V pin supplies the digital section.

+## J2

+J2 is an optional external clock input to the DAC.
+The port accepts a CMOS-level signal.
+JP2 must be closed to use this port.

+## J3

+J3 is the analog output of the DAC.
+It is impedance matched to 50 Ohms.

 # Setup

 ## JP1 - DAC Word Format